 I love beef stroganoff.
 Unfortunately, every recipe I have tried never got the thumbs up from my husband.
 He is actually quite picky about meat.
 If the meat is at all chewy, he does not like it.
-So I have been on a quest to find the perfect stoganoff recipe that my husband would applaud.
-Well, that quest was completed today.
+So I have been on a quest to find the perfect stroganoff recipe that my husband would applaud.
+Well, that quest was completed today with this recipe for The Ultimate Beef Stroganoff.

 Today, I did add a little more thickening than the recipe called for, because I like the gravy to be thick.
 Or course the mushroom were omitted, since I am the only one who would eat them.
 I also added a little browning sauce to it when I added the thickening.
 It turned out delicious.